CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 ---

-A cell is located at interception between a row and a column and may contain a value, to interact with it google sheet API provide the [spreadsheet.values](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values) collection so we can perform basic reading and writing.
+A cell is located at interception between a row and a column and may contain a value, to interact with it google sheet API provides the [spreadsheet.values](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values) collection thus I can perform basic reading and writing.

-We will focus here on the basic usage of the [spreadsheet.values](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values) collection and won't deal with any formatting properties for the sheets.
+I will focus here on the basic usage of the [spreadsheet.values](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values) collection and won't deal with any formatting properties for the sheets.

 # Methods

-We have the following methods in the [spreadsheet.values](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values) collection
+The following methods are from the [spreadsheet.values](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values) collection

 |Range Access  |   Reading                  |     Writing                  |
 |:-------------|:--------------------------:|:----------------------------:|